jdunkerley/AlteryxAddIns/README.md

 ### DateTimeParseTool
 This exposes the .Net DateTime parse functions to Alteryx.
 For this I needed to find a way to allow the user to pick an input field (see the InputFieldTypeConverter), to copy most of the values, parse a date and add to the result.
 As this tool supports all formats that the DateTimeParseExact function does, it should deal with parsing all the random formats that keep come up.

+This tool supports different cultures allowing parsing of any supported date formats.

 ### HashingTool
 This exposes the .Net System.Security.Cryptography HashAlgorithm's to Alteryx.
 It takes and input string and computes the hash value.
 It support MD5, RIPEMD160, SHA1, SHA256, SHA384 and SHA512.